melroy89/repo_pull_sync_docker_image/README.md

 # GitLab Repo Mirror Pull Snyc - Docker Image + GitLab Job

-Useful Docker image that can be used in combination with GitLab (Scheduled) Pipelines for pulling remote repositories.
+Useful Docker image that can be used in combination with a [GitLab Scheduled Pipelines](https://docs.gitlab.com/ee/ci/pipelines/schedules.html) for pulling remote repositories.

 Normally, GitLab Community Edition (GitLab CE) _only_ offers you to mirroring repositories via `push` direction.
 This Docker image with yaml file + scheduler allows you to sync a repository via **`pull` mirror direction**!
 Have the GitLab mirror pull feature for free!
 Use the steps below.